See reviews >

 • Drawing up estate accounts

-• Dealing with distribution – including verifying beneficiary ID and information and carrying out bankruptcy searches
+• Dealing with distribution – including verifying beneficiary ID and information and carrying out bankruptcy/insolvency searches

 Simple, non-taxable estate with a small number of beneficiaries:

-Likely timescales – 4 to 6 weeks from grant (excluding sale of property).
+Likely timescales – 6-12 weeks from receipt of the grant (excluding sale of property).

 Larger, non-taxable estate with a small number of beneficiaries:

-Likely timescale: 6 to 8 weeks from grant of probate (excluding sale of property)
+Likely timescale: 12-24 weeks from receipt of the Grant (excluding sale of property)

-The following disbursements are likely to be incurred:
+The following Additional Costs are likely to be incurred:

 Additional copies of the grant (per copy): £1.50

-The following additional disbursements may be incurred, depending on the estate, but these are estimates:
+The following Additional Costs may be incurred, depending on the estate, but these are estimates:

 Statutory advertisements for creditors: £200 - £300